Gabion Walls In Landscaping

 - South African University of Pretoria Plant Science Complex

-- Buddhist Retreat at Utah, United States.
+- Buddhist Retreat in Utah, United States.

 The gabion retaining wall structures are a boon to landscape and architecture.
 They are not just attractive but effective and inexpensive, and sturdy.
 Made of galvanized welded mesh or steel wire, they are robust and withstand quite some weight without giving way.